-Financial statements and Excel spreadsheets are valuable tools to gauge the financial metrics of a company or deal.
-Still, they often only tell half the story as they lack valuable contextual information.
+Financial statements and Excel spreadsheets are valuable tools for gauging a company’s or deal’s financial metrics.
+Still, they often only tell half the story because they lack valuable contextual information.

-Context can provide the critical details that help you understand the motive, strategy, and real-world insight on why certain decisions are made.
+Context can provide the critical details that help you understand the motive, strategy, and real-world insight into why certain decisions are made.
 To better understand the intricacies of the private equity industry, complementing your research with books and other resources like case studies is a must.
-There is only so much you can learn from performing technical analysis and financial modeling.
+You can learn only so much from performing technical analysis and financial modeling.

 Warren Buffett, one of the greatest investors of all time, recognizes the importance of consuming information.
 “Read 500 pages like this every day,” he said.
 “That’s how knowledge works.
 It builds up like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

-When it comes to private equity, hedge funds, and venture capital, books are great windows into the minds of some of the greatest dealmakers in history – their journeys, their successes, and their failures.
+When it comes to private equity, hedge funds, venture capital, and the financial markets in general, books are great windows into the minds of some of the greatest dealmakers and entrepreneurs in history—their journeys, successes, and failures.

-We recommend reading these books if you are not only focused on private equity investing but also investing in other asset classes, including the stock market.
+We recommend reading these books if you are focused on private equity investing and investing in other asset classes, including the stock market.
 As Benjamin Franklin said, “An investment in knowledge pays the best interest.”

 (Note: We link to each book’s page on Amazon, but these are not affiliate links.
 We don’t earn a commission or any other compensation if you choose to buy one.)
 Most of these books are also available as Kindle eBooks.